johnwesleyharding/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Response to climate change: geo-engineering and climate science in relation to it.

 What do you know about?
+I have a general idea that the climate has been changing.

 What decisions do you face?
+Planning ahead for what to do if the world becomes overwhlemed by mass migration and food shortages.
+Or maybe preventing that scenario.

 ## Seven templates